Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Baryogenesis, leptogenesis and darkogenesis in reheating

 The right-handed side $\delta n^{\rm crout}_{_M}/\tau_{_R}$ represents the source of excess $X$ particles' decay to SM baryons $B$ and leptons $L$.
-Assumed the $B-L$ symmetry means the Yukawa coupling $g_{_Y}$ and decay time $\tau_{_R}$ in Eq.~(\ref{drate}) are identical for SM baryons and leptons.
+Assumed the $B-L$ symmetry of $X$ particles' decay means the Yukawa coupling $g_{_Y}$ and decay time $\tau_{_R}$ in Eq.~(\ref{drate}) are identical for SM baryons and leptons.
 The $B-L$ symmetry and initial condition $B-L=0$ lead to the equality between baryon and lepton densities

 Note that the net number density $\delta n^{\rm crout}_{_M}$ (\ref{net}) of massive $X$ particles is the counterpart of the mean net baryon (lepton) number density $\epsilon_{_{\rm CP}}n^R_{_{B, L}}$ in Ref.~\cite{Kolb1990}, attributing to an explicit $CP$-symmetry violating interaction in an effective Lagrangian.
 There, massive particles and antiparticles $CP$-violating decays produce a mean net baryon (lepton) number $\epsilon_{_{\rm CP}}n^R_{_{B,L}}$.
 Here, the superhorizon crossing of massive $X$ particles and $\bar X$ antiparticles perturbation mode leads to the net number density $\delta n^{\rm crout}_{_M}$ (\ref{net}).
 Via massive $X$ particles' decay to baryons and leptons, the net number density $\delta n^{\rm crout}_{_M}$ leads to a net baryon (lepton) number density in the left-handed side of the continuity equation (\ref{brates}), namely, baryogenesis and leptogenesis in the reheating epoch.